Antonios-Kagias/Computer_Networks_for_Big_Data/2 - Flow_Migration/README.md

 - The 'combined_stats' files contain the metrics recorded for each flow.

-- The files hw03.docx and hw03.pdf contain a description of the work process, results and commentary.
+- The hw03.pdf file contains a description of the work process, results and commentary.

 - The hw03.xlsx file is the file where the statistics from each flow were processed to create graphs.